Phạm Xuân Mạnh

-Phạm Xuân Mạnh (born 9 February 1996) is a Vietnamese professional footballer who plays as a defensive midfielder or a right back for V.League 1 club Hà Nội and the Vietnam national team.
+Phạm Xuân Mạnh (born 9 February 1996) is a Vietnamese professional footballer who plays as a right back, centre back or defensive midfielder for V.League 1 club Hà Nội and the Vietnam national team.

 Club career

 Sông Lam Nghệ An

 Phạm Xuân Mạnh rosed through the youth ranks at Song Lam Nghe An, becoming a regular after a loan to CAND FC, and won 2017 Vietnamese Cup with the club.

 On 25 August 2023, Song Lam Nghe An announced their parting with Phạm Xuân Mạnh, marking the end of a decade-long association with him.
 In total, he played 148 games and scored 8 goals for SLNA.

-Hà Nội FC
+Hà Nội

 On 28 August 2023, fellow V.League 1 club Hanoi announced the signing of Xuan Manh, with a one-year contract.
 He made his competitive debut for the club on 20 September against Pohang Steelers in the AFC Champions League, which Hanoi lost 4–2.
 At the end of 2023, Xuan Manh officially extended his contract with Hanoi FC until 2027.

 On 28 February 2024, Xuan Manh scored his first goal for the club in a 3–2 away loss to Thep Xanh Nam Dinh.